 An applicant will likely list employers and coworkers as their personal references.
 We are wary when an applicant only lists family and friends.
 As nice as it would be to talk to Granny about how trustworthy and responsible her grandchild is, these sources are most likely biased.

-Beach Front takes the resident screening process very seriously.
-We know what is at stake and we strive to reduce the number of unreliable residents so we can focus on the day-to-day responsibilities of your property while you sit back and relax.
+At Beach Front, we take the tenant background check very seriously.
+We strive to reduce the number of unreliable residents so we can focus on the day-to-day responsibilities of your property while you sit back and relax.